McNair Scholars Program

 The Ronald E. McNair Postbaccalaureate Achievement Program is one of the Federal TRIO Programs designed to assist undergraduate students that are first-generation college students, who are Pell eligible and/or members of an under-represented ethnic group in the quest to obtain a graduate degree, ultimately the PhD.

 This program assists undergraduate students in preparation for Graduate Studies through various scholarly activities.
 Students apply who would like to receive financial support for conducting research and who would like to work one on one with a faculty mentor and members of program staff.

-Attention Students: We will begin accepting applications for the 2022-2023 Academic Year!
+Attention Students: We have begun accepting applications for the 2023-2024 Academic Year!

 If you have an interest in Attending Graduate School and want help in successfully navigating the many hurdles and

 - are Black/African American, Hispanic/Latinx, Alaskan Native/American Indian, Native Hawaiian/Pacific Islander

 - Assistance with identifification of potential funding sources for graduate study